The Awesome Benefits of Eating Slowly with the Simple Chopsticks

 What is Mindful Eating?

-Mindful eating involves being fully present during meals, focusing on food taste, texture, enjoyment, and avoiding distractions.
+Mindful eating involves being fully present during meals, focusing on food taste, texture, and enjoyment, and avoiding distractions.

 Mindful eating involves eating slowly and with awareness.
 It helps us recognize hunger and fullness cues, potentially leading to better portion control and a balanced relationship with food.